error311/FileRise/README.md

   - **Copy Files:** Copy selected files to another folder with a unique-naming feature to prevent overwrites.
   - **Move Files:** Move selected files to a different folder, automatically generating a unique filename if needed to avoid data loss.
   - **Download Files as ZIP:** Download selected files as a ZIP archive.
 Users can specify a custom name for the ZIP file via a modal dialog.
-  - **Drag & Drop:** Easily move files by selecting them from the file list and simply dragging them onto your desired folder in the folder tree.
+  - **Drag & Drop:** Easily move files by selecting them from the file list and simply dragging them onto your desired folder in the folder tree or breadcrumb.
 When you drop the files onto a folder, the system automatically moves them, updating your file organization in one seamless action.
 - **Folder Management:**
   - Organize files into folders and subfolders with the ability to create, rename, and delete folders.
   - A dynamic folder tree in the UI allows users to navigate directories easily, and any changes are immediately reflected in real time.
   - **Per-Folder Metadata Storage:** Each folder has its own metadata JSON file (e.g., `root_metadata.json`, `FolderName_metadata.json`), and operations (copy/move/rename) update these metadata files accordingly.
+  - **Intuitive Breadcrumb Navigation:** Clickable breadcrumbs enable users to quickly jump to any parent folder, streamlining navigation across subfolders.
+Supports drag & drop to move files.
 - **Sorting & Pagination:**
   - The file list can be sorted by name, modified date, upload date, file size, or uploader.
   - Pagination controls let users navigate through files with selectable page sizes (10, 20, 50, or 100 items per page) and “Prev”/“Next” navigation buttons.